shakacode/react_webpack/docs/guides/configuration.md

   # You can optionally add values to your rails_context.
 This object is passed
   # every time a component renders.
-  # See example below for an example definition of RenderingExtension
+  # See below for an example definition of RenderingExtension
-  #
-  # config.rendering_extension = RenderingExtension
+  config.rendering_extension = RenderingExtension

   ################################################################################
   ################################################################################